article thumbnail

 LDRLB

 Behavioral scholar Chris Argyris studied this need for intervention, eventually publishing his findings in the late 1960s as Intervention Theory.
 Argyris first defined intervention.
 With a definition in place, Argyris moved on to outline three basic requirements, or primary tasks, for intervention.
-Argyris’ theory is not a model, but a series of vital recommendations for leading change.
-Featured argyris change intervention
+They need an intervention.

 Argyris 100